 Non-U.S. Revenues: 60% | Yield: 2.5%

 As always, with rewards comes risks.
 Doing business in countries with different economic and social values can sometimes lead to undesirable results.
 In the past, U.S. companies have lost facilities to hostile foreign countries when the politics turned against the U.S. Also, currency exchange can work for or against the company.
 As always, you must weigh the risks vs. rewards prior to investing.

-Full Disclosure: Long CL, XOM, MCD, KO, MMM.
-See a list of all my dividend growth holdings here.
+Full Disclosure: Long CL, XOM, MCD, KO, MMM in my Dividend Growth Stocks Portfolio.
+See a list of all my Dividend Growth Portfolio holdings here.

 - 12 Dividend Growth Stocks With A Good Yield/Growth Mix

 - Who is Ben Grossbaum and Why Should We Listen to Him?

 - 4 High Yield, High Risk Dividend Stocks